ggeorge185/ggeorge185/README.md

 <img align="right" alt="Coding" width="400" src="https://user-images.githubusercontent.com/74038190/229223263-cf2e4b07-2615-4f87-9c38-e37600f8381a.gif">

 </div>
 I am a curious and driven researcher-in-training with a background in AI development, software engineering, and human-centered technologies.
 My academic and industry experience has given me a unique perspective on the challenges and opportunities around building ethical, inclusive, and transparent AI systems.
 I am particularly interested in the socio-technical and governance dimensions of machine learning systems, especially as they relate to open-source LLMs, responsible design, and equitable user experience.

-**Primary Focus:**
+---

+###  Primary Focus

-**AI Engineering** with a love for creating innovative solutions <br>
+- **AI Engineering** – with a love for creating innovative solutions
-**LLM & RAG Specialization** - Making AI more accessible and practical <br>
+- **LLM & RAG Specialization** – making AI more accessible and practical
-**Creative Problem Solving** - Turning complex challenges into elegant solutions <br>
+- **Creative Problem Solving** – turning complex challenges into elegant solutions
-**(I also love to make songs 😉)**
+- **(I also love to make songs 😉)**

 <br clear="right"/>